 What Is a Bedtime Routine?

 A bedtime routine is a set of activities you perform in the same order, every night.
 They begin roughly 30-60 minutes before you go to bed.
-Bedtime routines can vary, but they often include calming activities like dimming the lights, taking a warm bath, skin care, reading, journaling, or meditating.
+Bedtime routines can vary, but they often include calming activities like dimming the lights, taking a warm bath, brewing a cup of herbal tea, cleansing and moisturizing your skin, reading, journaling, or meditating.
 Bedtime routines are a consistent, repetitive set of activities.
 They help you prepare for sleep by setting aside time to relax and calm down.
 And, they’re the secret sauce for becoming a morning person.

 Why is a Bedtime Routine Important?